Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 In trans-human color ranges, it was so much *more* than that.
 Near-ultraviolet was especially interesting, but in Guvnuragnaguvendrugun-approximate color vision it was…well, the Entity suspected it knew what *‘breathtaking’* felt like, now.

 Intriguingly, Ava’s daemon couldn’t process it.
 Experimentally trying to show her the world as the Guvnurag saw it had only led to mis-signalling.
 She’d experienced their extra color reception as varying shades of touch instead, a confusing, disorienting and highly uncomfortable experience which they had quickly curtailed.
-Humans---even the reconstructed memories and personalities of one---were *not* meant to receive tactile sensation via the retina, or the subjective mnemic equivalent.
+Humans - even the reconstructed memories and personalities of one - were *not* meant to receive tactile sensation via the retina, or the subjective mnemic equivalent.

 Despite that, quote, “horrible” experience, the Daemon *loved* the garden, and the Entity let her whims dictate its layout, development and tending.
 It was very much an *Ava* thing.
 A carefully cultivated kernel of human warmth amidst what was otherwise a sprawling, distributed and *alien* machine awareness.